USCbiostats/software-dev/README.md

-# CodingStandards
+# Software Development Standards

-Coding Standards for the USC Biostats group
+This project's main contents is located in the project's [Wiki](https://github.com/USCbiostats/CodingStandards/wiki).